TACC-Cloud/agave-docs/docs/agave/guides/jobs/aloe-job-changes.rst

 * memoryPerNode - a string with optional unit designation in suffix
 * parameter - deprecated, use *parameters* instead
 * parameters fields - must conform to types defined in application
+* jobName - a legacy form of the *name* parameter, now disallowed

+In addition, Aloe replaces the Agave regex parser with the standard Java parser.
+Slight differences in the language parsed might, for example, affect input filtering if a regex was specified under Agave.

 Submission Response
 ^^^^^^^^^^^^^^^^^^^